 Review the details regarding Sponsored Programs conducted at William & Mary.

-The VPR and the Office of Sponsored Programs (OSP) would like to remind researchers of William and Mary’s guidelines and requirements governing application, negotiation, and management of funds awarded by external entities.
+The VPR and the Office of Sponsored Programs (OSP) would like to remind researchers of William & Mary’s guidelines and requirements governing application, negotiation, and management of funds awarded by external entities.
 While these policies have been standard operating procedure for many years, newer members of our faculty may not be aware of the requirements, and it is appropriate to remind senior faculty of the importance of following guidelines that were put in place to protect all participants in the process.
 Investigators are served by a careful and timely proposal review that ensures submission of a professional document that complies with funding agency requirements.
 The university and taxpayers are protected when there is a careful evaluation of the costs and compliance and audit requirements of proposed projects.
 Further the proposal is the first step in meeting standards for financial and administrative audits.
-While all proposals must follow William and Mary’s documented procedures, there are situations when it is particularly important to include the Office of the VPR at the beginning of the process - specifically projects that would require the College to provide matching funds, buy special equipment, supply residence hall rooms, enhance infrastructure, make changes to buildings or grounds to perform proposed activities or obligate the College to long-term commitments that may continue after the end of the award period.
+While all proposals must follow William & Mary’s documented procedures, there are situations when it is particularly important to include the Office of the VPR at the beginning of the process - specifically projects that would require the university to provide matching funds, purchase special equipment, supply residence hall rooms, enhance infrastructure, make changes to buildings or grounds to perform proposed activities or obligate the William & Mary to long-term commitments that may continue after the end of the award period.

 - ALL proposals (or funding requests) to external agencies must be reviewed and approved by the Office of Sponsored Programs (OSP) PRIOR to submission.